oroinc/documentation/management_console/products/products/page_templates.rst

 There are several page template available out of the box:

 .. image:: /img/products/products/PageTemplate.png
+   :alt: The list of available page templates

 * **Default template**, where additional attribute groups are displayed in tabs.

   .. image:: /img/products/products/ProductPageTemplateTabs.png
+     :alt: Illustrate the way the product page is displayed in the storefront with the selected default template

 * **Short Page**, where no additional attribute groups are displayed.

 * **Two Columns Page**, where additional attribute groups are displayed in two columns.

   .. image:: /img/products/products/ProductPageTemplateTwoCols.png
+     :alt: Illustrate the way the product page is displayed in the storefront with the selected two columns page template

 * **List Page**, where additional attribute groups are displayed in columns one below another.